Ru-Dipity/Matcha-Cake-Shop-Web-App/deployment/module04-data-layer.md

 bash load-products.sh <your-region>
 ```

-This script loads 20 sample products from the updated `data/products.json` into your DynamoDB table.
+This script loads 20 sample products from the updated `products.json` into your DynamoDB ecommerce-products table.

 **Manual Data Entry:**
 1. **Go to DynamoDB Console → Tables → ecommerce-products**